hydroperfox/pixelfusion/README.md

 ## Project Format

-Lightbitmap includes its own project file format because it is not just bitmap-oriented, but also includes shapes, layers, masks, effects, groups, and more.
+The application includes its own project file format because it is not just bitmap-oriented, but also includes shapes, layers, masks, effects, groups, and more.

 The project format may always be saved as a common PNG file.